cpdong/IntronNeoantigenDB/README.md

 Chuanpeng Dong <cpdong@iu.edu>

 ## Description
-Here, we present IntronNeoantigenDB(intron retain derived neoantigen) to query the impact of intron retain for neoantigen affinity.
+Herein, we present IntronNeoantigenDB(intron retain derived neoantigen) to query the impact of intron retain for neoantigen affinity.
 IntronNeoantigenDB is establised based on gencode GRCh38 gtf annotation file.The intron sets were re-processed to avoid inducing any existed exon sequence inside.
 This site provides the pre-computed MHC-I binding scores for hg38 and software toolkit to obtain the scores for queried intron regions.

 ## Summary statistics for ~13,0000 in introns in GRCh38 annotation